acorn-io/runtime/docs/docs/50-running/55-compute-resources.md

 ---
-title: Scheduling
+title: Compute resources
 ---

 ## Memory
 Setting `memory` via `acorn run` has the highest order of precedence.
 When setting this, you operate under the `--memory` flag (`-m` for short).

 :::note
-Check out the [memory reference documentation](../reference/scheduling#memory) for more information.
+Check out the [memory reference documentation](100-reference/06-compute-resources.md#memory) for more information.
 :::

 ### --memory